andyatkinson/andyatkinson.github.io/_posts/2025-05-21-big-problems-big-in-clauses-postgresql-ruby-on-rails-orm.md

 LIMIT 10;
 ```

-Since we're now using a JOIN operation, we've got statistics available from both tables.
+Since we're now using a join operation, we've got statistics available from both tables.
 This makes it much more likely PostgreSQL can correctly estimate selectivity and cardinality.

 The planner also isn't needing to parse and store a large list of constant values.

-While IN clauses might perform fine with smaller inputs, e.g. 100 values or fewer,[^1], for large lists we should try to move those queries to be JOIN operations.
+While `IN` clauses might perform fine with smaller inputs, e.g. 100 values or fewer,[^1], for large lists we should try and restructure the query to use a join operation instead.

-Besides restructuring the queries into JOINS, do we have any other options?
+Besides restructuring the queries into joins, are there other alternatives?

-## Alternative approaches using ANY or SOME
+## Alternative approaches using `ANY` or `SOME`
 Crunchy Data's post [Postgres Query Boost: Using ANY Instead of IN](https://www.crunchydata.com/blog/postgres-query-boost-using-any-instead-of-in) describes how `IN` is more restrictive on the input.

-A more usable to IN can be using `ANY` or `SOME`, which has more flexibility in handling the list of values.
+A more usable to `IN` can be using `ANY` or `SOME`, which has more flexibility in handling the list of values.

-Here's A CTE example using ANY:
+Here's A CTE example using `ANY`:
 ```sql
 WITH author_ids AS (
   SELECT id FROM authors